Rail transport in Japan: Major private railways

 Japan also features multiple competing private railway systems.
 In post-war Japan, the Japanese government encouraged private corporations to develop their own mass transit systems in order to quickly rebuild the country's urban transport networks.

 Private rail lines were encouraged to compete with each other as well as the national rail lines with the government's role limited to regulation of fares.
 In exchange for developing rail lines, private corporations were given business opportunities to diversify their operations and develop the real estate surrounding their railway networks.

 By allowing private corporations to control transit oriented developments as well as railway lines, planned communities were facilitated allowing private railway operators to establish a vertically integrated business of developing residential, business, industrial and retail land and the commuting methods used by the populace to travel between such areas.

 As such, through diversification of their business, the majority of the private railways in Japan are financially independent and their railway operations are usually profitable, in sharp contrast to most transit networks in other countries.

-The Japan Private Railway Association classifies the following 16 companies as the major private railways and are operating 2,870.1 kilometers of railways.
-In a one-year period from April 2009, a total of 9.46 billion passengers (118 billion passenger kilometers) traveled on these major railways.
+The Japan Private Railway Association classifies the following 16 companies as the major private railways of Japan.
+These companies, in total, operate 2,870.1 kilometers of rail.
+In a one-year period from April 2009, a total of 9.46 billion passengers (118 billion passenger kilometers) traveled by means of these major railways.